lambdaclass/concrete/ROADMAP.md

     optimization/tool-version policy, and pass release/platform soak gates.
     Until then `--backend qbe` is explicitly experimental and its native result remains backend-trusted/test evidence.
-18. After the QBE oracle is stable, evaluate—but do not automatically adopt—a second complementary target.
+18. After the QBE backend is stable, evaluate—but do not automatically adopt—a second complementary target.
 Prefer WebAssembly when portability, sandboxed memory, or structured-control-flow pressure is the goal; prefer Cranelift when fast native/JIT compilation or a broader production backend is forced.